Mike Ditka Opens Up About The NFL National Anthem Protests On The 9/11 Anniversary

 “Da Coach” seems to have changed his tune on this issue.
 Almost exactly one year ago, Ditka declared that those who he considered disrespecting the flag should “get out out of the country,” TMZ reported at the time.

-In NFL double-header action tonight, the New Orleans Saints visit the Minnesota Vikings, and the San Diego Chargers meet the Denver Broncos.
-Although some NFL players have sat during the national anthem before this season’s pre-season games and ahead of regular season play (and obviously last season), there is no word that any player is contemplating sitting during the national anthem or any of the 9/11 commemoration pre-game ceremonies.
+In NFL double-header action tonight, the New Orleans Saints visit the Minnesota Vikings, and the Los Angeles Chargers meet the Denver Broncos.
+Although some NFL players have sat during the national anthem before this season’s pre-season games and ahead of regular season play (and obviously last season), there is no word that any player is contemplating sitting during the national anthem or any of the September 11 commemoration pre-game ceremonies.

-In late 2013, Mike Ditka made non-sports-related headlines for claiming that his biggest mistake was not running for U.S. Senate in 2004 against then Illinois state senator Barack Obama.
-When Republican candidate Jack Ryan’s campaign imploded over revelations (which were unsealed by a California judge under unusual circumstances) about his divorce from Seven of Nine actress Jeri Ryan, the GOP tried to recruit Ditka.
+In late 2013, Mike Ditka made non-sports-related headlines for claiming that his biggest mistake was not running for U.S. Senate in 2004 against then-Illinois state senator Barack Obama.
+When Republican candidate Jack Ryan’s campaign imploded over revelations about his divorce from Seven of Nine actress Jeri Ryan, the GOP tried to recruit Ditka.

 After giving the run serious consideration, Ditka subsequently announced that he would not seek the nomination because of family and business commitments.
 Obama went on to defeat replacement GOP candidate Alan Keyes in a landslide, and shortly thereafter launched his White House bid.
 Mike Ditka now maintains that Obama was the worst president in U.S. history.